 This is a really simple way of preparing tofu when you need it to be firm and stay on kebab sticks.
 The tofu is all about the texture so you need a tangy, delicious sauce to accompany it.
 This time we’ve made a nutty, satay sauce which you can either drizzle over the cooked tofu or dip the chewy tofu sticks into.

-400g block of firm or extra-firm tofu – well-pressed
+400g block of firm tofu – well-pressed

 1 tbsp soy sauce or tamari for gf version